Catholic emancipation: Political results

 The slowness of liberal reform between 1771 and 1829 led to much bitterness in Ireland, which underpinned Irish nationalism.
 Fresh from his success in 1829, O'Connell launched his Repeal Association in the 1830s and 1840s, hoping but failing to repeal the Acts of Union 1800.

-In 1926 that the last but one of the disabilities were removed from the statute book--the exception was that Catholics could not be king or queen.
+In 1926 the last but one of the disabilities were removed from the statute book—the exception was that Catholics could not be king or queen.
 This came through the initiative of MP Francis Blundell. by means of the Roman Catholic Relief Act 1926.

+House of Commons (Removal of Clergy Disqualification) Act 2001 removed clergy disqualification to sit in the House of Commons.

+Succession to the Crown Act 2013 ended disqualification of a person who married a Roman Catholic from succession.

+Church of Scotland (Lord High Commissioner) Act 2025 made Roman Catholics eligible to hold the office of High Commissioner to the General Assembly of the Church of Scotland.

 Comparative reforms in Europe

 The persecution of Huguenots under Louis XV had diminished by 1764.
 The dechristianisation of France in 1790–1801, the anti-Catholic Kulturkampf in Germany in the 1870s and the progress of Jewish emancipation present interesting comparisons of toleration at the European level.
 Protestant sentiments in Ireland, on the other hand, were greatly alarmed by the possibility of Roman Catholic political influence on future governments, which brought about equally long-lasting bitter resistance by the Orange Order, alleging that "Home Rule was Rome Rule".
 Liberal rights came slowly to the Papal States as well, and well-publicised cases such as the Mortara affair were a concern to liberals in America and Europe in the 1860s.